Navigating the Compliance Shift: A Strategic Approach to OFCCP Job Posting Requirements

 Efficiency is paramount when teams are operating with limited resources.
 Recruiters cannot afford to manually post to dozens of niche boards.
 They need a centralized ecosystem that handles this distribution automatically.

-CareerCircle offers a solution where U.S.-based jobs are pulled directly from employer partner career sites.
-This "Job Scrape" functionality ensures that roles are automatically distributed to a network that specifically supports the communities contractors need to reach.
+For example, CareerCircle offers a solution where U.S.-based jobs are pulled directly from employer partner career sites.
+Our "Job Scrape" functionality ensures that roles are automatically distributed to a network that specifically supports the communities contractors need to reach.
+In fact, 1 in 6 of our members are veterans and 1 in 7 are individuals with disabilities.

 By posting jobs on a platform that is committed to digital accessibility and aligned with WCAG 2.2 AA standards, employers demonstrate a clear good faith effort.
 This automation allows companies to confirm that their jobs are visible to individuals with disabilities every day, without recruiters having to lift a finger for each individual requisition.